makrocosm/makrocosm/docs/getting-started.md

 !!! tip "Important"

-    The version of Docker that might be available from your host distribution's package repository might be outdated.
+    The version of Docker that is available from your host distribution's package repository might be outdated.
     Follow [these instructions to install Docker Engine](https://docs.docker.com/engine/install/), then [give your user permission to use Docker](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user),